 This too shall pass.
 You will get through it.
 In the meantime, take advantage of the many resources online and in your school that offer help.
 That’s the beautiful thing about the Internet, it’s easier to connect than ever, and there are always going to be other people out there feeling the exact same way you are at any given moment.
 Or, find your creative outlet.
 Pick up a guitar, write a poem, learn something new.
 The list of successful people who were bullied is long.

-If there were one thing you would want listeners to take from listening to your music, what would it be?
+If there was one thing you would want listeners to take from listening to your music, what would it be?

 I would hope they feel inspired, or want to get up and dance, or feel comforted; there are so many things I try to convey.
 But most of all: enjoyment.